 Blog

-How Brands Can Better Connect With Gen Z & Change Attitudes to Counterfeiting
+How Brands Can Help Change Gen Z’s Attitudes Toward Counterfeiting

 • Brand Protection

-How Brands Can Better Connect With Gen Z & Change Attitudes to Counterfeiting
+How Brands Can Help Change Gen Z’s Attitudes Toward Counterfeiting

 About the contributors

-Alastair Gray is the Head of Digital IP Enforcement for Tommy Hilfiger and leads up the global strategic operations around brand protection, encompassing both online and offline actions.
+Alastair Gray is the Director of Anti-Counterfeiting at INTA.
+In his previous role as Head of Digital IP Enforcement for Tommy Hilfiger, Alastair lead the global strategic operations for brand protection, encompassing both online and offline actions.

-Max Klymenko runs a digital communications company called Klym&Co and hails from a background in brand protection strategy, enforcement, and reporting.
+Max Klymenko runs Klym&Co, a specialized digital communications agency, and hails from a background in Brand Protection.

 Typically defined as people born between 1997 and 2012, Gen Z are seen by many brands as the number one audience to connect with online.